elenalo91/icons8-docs/docs/index.md

 # Grid navigation
 grid_navigation:
     - section: Icons Web App
       # section-description: 'Under the Standard Framework we consider a set of tools that allows our clients to manually search and retreive icons through a GUI.
 This manual covers the icons web app in detail:'
       icon: 'web-design'
       cards:
       - title: Features
-        excerpt: Grasp of the main icons web app's features
+        excerpt: Search, edit, download, colections, HTML
         url: '/web-app/'
         icon: 'confectionery'
       - title: Licensing
-        excerpt: Learn how NOT to get sued by Icons8
+        excerpt: Learn how _not_ to get sued by Icons8
         url: '/web-app/licensing'
         icon: 'diploma'
     - section: Desktop Apps